 The handlebar features a multi-grip design.
 It’s fully padded to provide superior comfort and a secure grip.
 In addition, it integrates a small loop aero bar in the middle to which the console and the bottle holder are attached; this bar provides an additional, close parallel grip.
 The handlebar is 4-way adjustable, up, down, forward, and backward, like the seat.

 IC3 Drive System

-Unlike the older Schwinn IC2, the IC3 model comes with a heavier flywheel.
-It has a 40 lbs (18.1 kg) inertia-enhanced wheel, which delivers a consistent momentum and a smooth, steady pedaling motion.
-It’s also bi-directional, giving you the possibility to pedal in reverse if you want to put diversity into your workout.
+Unlike the older Schwinn IC2, the IC3 model has a heavier flywheel.
+It has a 40 lbs (18.1 kg) inertia-enhanced wheel, delivering consistent momentum and a smooth, steady pedaling motion.
+It’s also bi-directional, allowing you to pedal in reverse if you want to put diversity into your workout.

 The bike’s transmission uses a poly-v rubber belt, which is highly durable and resistant to stretching.
 Like any other belt drive system, it comes with several advantages.
 First, it generates less vibration than a chain; second, it doesn’t require periodic lubrication; third, the pedaling motion is almost silent.

 Another essential element of the drive system is the crankset.
 The Schwinn IC3 integrates a heavy-duty, 3-piece crankset with solid steel arms.
 It supports a maximum user weight of up to 300 lbs (136 kg) and all the spin workouts.
 If you don’t exceed this weight, you should pedal while standing up on the pedals without any problem.

 The pedals are also highly durable and made of metallic alloy.
 They come with toe cages on one side and SPD clips for spin shoes.
 They also have standard 9/16 threads, so compatible options are widely available if you need to replace them.